 1. This wallpaper–called Googieland — from Bradbury & Bradbury is, in my opinion, super retro cool.
 Since pink and turquoise are a classic retro color combination, I thought it would be perfect for my retro modern master bath.
 I might just use it as a backdrop pattern on the vanity wall, or if I’m feeling bold, perhaps the entire room might be wallpapered.
 Otherwise, a light pink paint, picked from the wallpaper would complement my wallpapered accent wall perfectly.

-2. These white Jonathan Adler wall sconces coordinate perfectly with the wallpaper.
+2. White Jonathan Adler Havana wall sconces coordinate perfectly with the wallpaper.
 The bowtie shape is very retro and the cut out shapes on the lights echo the funky print of the wallpaper.

-3. This Grundtal Mirror from Ikea is simple and sleek.
+3. This Grundtal Mirror from Ikea – now discontinued but Ikea usually has a good variety of mirrorsat any given time — is simple and sleek.
 The stainless steel frame compliments the gray and chrome throughout the room and the circular shape plays well with the penny round tile and the ceiling light fixture.

 4. This faucet is very modern, but since it is a shiny chrome, it also echos the retro feel of the room.

-5. I’m using this affordable custom sink/vanity top combination from St. Paul Home Products in all my idea boards because it is just what I want to top off my retro dresser/vanity.
+5. I’m using this affordable custom sink/vanity top combination from St. Paul Home Products (link now gone) in all my idea boards because it is just what I want to top off my retro dresser/vanity.

 6. The retro dresser that I found for $25!
 It has the perfect measurements and look for my retro modern master bath remodel.